Jaysh al-Adl

-Jaysh al-Adl (جيش العدل) is a Sunni Deobandi jihadist and Baloch nationalist militant organization that conducts its operations mainly in the Sistan and Baluchestan in Southeastern Iran, where there is a porous border with Pakistan.
+Jaysh al-Adl (جيش العدل) was a Sunni Islamist and Jihadist Baloch militant organization that conducted its operations in the Sistan and Baluchestan province in Southeastern Iran alongside the Iran–Pakistan border.
+In December 2025, Jaysh al-Adl and other Baloch nationalist organizations announced merging into a single united organization, the People's Fighters Front (PFF).

-The group is said to be based in Afghanistan and has claimed responsibility for several attacks against military personnel in Iran.
-The group has asserted that it is a separatist group fighting for independence of Sistan and Baluchistan and greater rights for the Baloch people.
-The group also maintains ties with Ansar al-Furqan, which is another Iranian Baloch armed group operating in Iran.
+The Foreign Ministers of China, Iran, Pakistan, and Russia have said that the group was based in Afghanistan.
+Jaysh al-Adl's ideology included Deobandi jihadism and Salafi jihadism.
+The group had claimed responsibility for several attacks against military personnel in Iran.
+The group had asserted that it was a separatist group fighting for independence of Sistan and Baluchistan and greater rights for the Baloch people.
+The group also maintains ties with Ansar al-Furqan, which was another Iranian Baloch armed group operating in Iran.
 Salahuddin Farooqui was the head of Jaysh al-Adl until his death in a joint Pakistani-Iranian operation in 2024.
-Jaysh al-Adl has strongly denounced Iranian intervention in the Syrian civil war.
+His brother, Amir Naroui, was killed by the Taliban-led Islamic Emirate of Afghanistan.
+Jaysh al-Adl had strongly denounced Iranian intervention in the Syrian civil war.

 The group was founded in 2012 by members of Jundallah, a Sunni militant group that had been weakened following Iran's capture and execution of its leader, Abdolmalek Rigi, in 2010.
 Its first major attack took place in October 2013.
-It is a designated terrorist organization by Iran, China, Pakistan, Japan, New Zealand, Russia, and the United States.
+Jaiyh al-Adl was a designated terrorist organization by Iran, China, Pakistan, Japan, New Zealand, Russia, and the United States.

-In the wake of the 2025 Iran–Israel war, Jaysh al-Adl reportedly called on the people of Balochistan to join the group.
-Iranian state media has alleged that Saudi Arabia and the United States are key backers of the group.
+In the wake of the Twelve-Day War, Jaysh al-Adl reportedly called on the people of Balochistan to join the group.
+Iranian state media had alleged that Saudi Arabia and the United States were key backers of the group.